 Grassroots at the Monster Factory

-In the beginning, he began to hone his craft at the Monster Factory Wrestling School in Paulsboro, New Jersey.
+He began to hone his craft at the Monster Factory Wrestling School in Paulsboro, New Jersey.
 He was under the tutelage of Brian Heffron, who fans will remember as The Blue Meanie in WWE and ECW, and owner Danny Cage.
-Both Heffron and Cage could see Riddles’ natural talent and it wouldn’t take long before those skills were recognized by EVOLVE owner and promoter Gabe Sapolsky.
+Both Heffron and Cage could see Riddles’ natural talent, and it wouldn’t take long before EVOLVE owner, and promoter Gabe Sapolsky recognized those skills.
 Sapolsky brought Matt Riddle in, and that exposure opened up independent booking dates for Riddle all over the world.

 His matches weren’t just against the premier men on the independent scene.
 They were against premier women as well.
 In fact, one of the smoothest matches he was a part of was against current NXT women’s championship contender Mia Yim.
 Not only can he deliver punishment, but he can take it as well.
 In that match with Yim, he took a Canadian Destroyer from the second turnbuckle and came up unscathed.
 It was shortly after this match that the rumors began to circulate.
 Was Riddle’s time on the independent scene coming to an end?
 It appeared that the WWE had come calling.